 - Offers and compensation negotiation

 The cost of tuition for the Fall 2020 cohort will stay at $42,500 regardless of state or country of residence.
-Student fees, textbooks and the cost of airfare for the international flight abroad are not included in the tuition amount.
+Student fees and textbooks are not included in the tuition amount.
 You can apply for financial aid through the Office of Financial Aid and Scholarships.
 Other funding opportunities are outlined below.

 All CU Denver scholarships are awarded based on merit.
 The One Year MBA program offers scholarships only for students enrolled in the program.
 You will be automatically considered for the following scholarships with the submission of your application.